OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

   > parsed AIS data to end up in the NMEA Cache.
   >
 - `rest`
-    - Forward the NMEA data (string by string) to a REST endpoint (WiP)
+    - Forward the NMEA data (string by string) to a REST endpoint (WiP).
+    - Can be used - for example - to push data to the implicit REST channel (see above)
     ```properties
     forward.02.server.name=192.168.42.6
     forward.02.server.port=8080
-    forward.02.rest.resource=/whatever?qs=prm
+    forward.02.rest.resource=/mux/nmea-sentence
     forward.02.rest.verb=POST
     forward.02.rest.protocol=http
     forward.02.http.headers=Content-Type:plain/text,Whatever:whateverYouLike